AE Golf News

 Courtesy of Holderness & Bourne

-Originally designed in 1923 by Willie Lock, Lake Merced Golf Club underwent a renovation by Alister MacKenzie in 1929.
-In the decades that followed, the construction of a freeway forced Robert Muir Graves to re-route the course in 1962, and in 1996, Rees Jones oversaw a renovation of the greens and bunkers.
-In 2020, Lake Merced hired Hanse Golf Course Design to renovate the course.
+Originally designed by Willie Lock in 1923, Lake Merced Golf Club (Daly City, CA) underwent a renovation by Alister MacKenzie in 1929.
+In the decades that followed, the construction of a freeway forced Robert Muir Graves to re-route the course in 1962, and in 1996, Rees Jones oversaw a renovation of every green complex and bunker.
+In 2020, Lake Merced hired Hanse Golf Course Design to develop a Master Plan.

-Initially brought in to achieve Lake Merced’s objectives, architect Gil Hanse and partner Jim Wagner presented a plan to restore the course to MacKenzie’s design.
+Initially brought in to achieve the club’s objectives, Gil Hanse and partner Jim Wagner presented a plan to restore the course to MacKenzie’s design.

-“The impetus was we needed to update the greens, bunkers, and irrigation, and possibly re-locate the driving range,” said Pat Steffes, Head Golf Professional at Lake Merced Golf Club.
-“But when Gil arrived, he was immediately confident we could restore the vast majority of MacKenzie’s original design.
-That was the big transition in the renovation.
-The scope became much bigger—every hole would be completely changed and the range would move across the property.”
+“The impetus was that we needed to update the greens, bunkers, and irrigation, and possibly relocate the driving range,” said Pat Steffes, Head Golf Professional at Lake Merced Golf Club.
+“But when Gil arrived, he was immediately confident that we could restore the vast majority of MacKenzie’s original design.
+That was the big transition in the project.
+The scope became much bigger: every hole would be completely changed, and the range would be moved across the property.”

 Picture